Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Description: A continuation of classical ballet training focusing on technique and terminology.
 Dancers will continue to develop their expressiveness and musicality within a classical ballet class structure while developing the strength and coordination necessary for future pointe work.

 Girls Class Dress Code: Burgundy leotards and pink tights with pink ballet shoes.
 Students of color are welcome to choose tights to match their skin tone.
-Short ballet skirt optional.
+Short ballet skirt optional for centre.
 Hair in a bun.

 Boys Class Dress Code: Black tights/jazz pants/joggers and white t-shirts with black ballet shoes.